 To save time on every order you fulfill, you can buy and print multiple shipping labels at the same time in Shopify.
 Since you’ll also access negotiated shipping rates for USPS, DHL, UPS in the United States, Canada Post in Canada, or Sendle in Australia when you ship with Shopify, it’s a real win-win.

 To get started, all you need to do is go into your Orders page and select the orders you want to fulfill.

-When you select “Create shipping labels” you’ll see the full list of shipping prices and details for all the orders you’ve selected, and you can buy shipping labels and print them from that page.
+When you select “Create shipping labels,” you’ll see the full list of shipping prices and details for all the orders you’ve selected, and you can buy shipping labels and print them from that page.
 If any information is missing, you’ll be able to fill it in right there.

-Stock up on shipping supplies
+2. Stock up on shipping and packaging supplies

-Set your busy-season shipping strategy
+4. Set your busy-season shipping and delivery strategy

 The most common options are free shipping, flat rate shipping, and exact cost shipping.
 We’ve got some tips to help you figure out which one is right for your store.